Arabian Nights (1942 film)

-Arabian Nights is a 1942 adventure film directed by John Rawlins and starring Jon Hall, Maria Montez, Sabu and Leif Erikson.
+Arabian Nights is a 1942 adventure film directed by John Rawlins and starring Jon Hall, Maria Montez, Sabu and Leif Erickson.
 The film is derived from The Book of One Thousand and One Nights but owes more to the imagination of Universal Pictures than the original Arabian stories.
-Unlike other films in the genre (The Thief of Bagdad), it features no monsters or supernatural elements.
+Unlike The Thief of Bagdad (1940) and other films in the genre, it features no monsters or supernatural elements.

 The film is one of series of "exotic" tales released by Universal Pictures during World War II.
 Others include Cobra Woman, Ali Baba and the Forty Thieves and White Savage.
-This is the first feature film that Universal made using the three-strip Technicolor film process, although producer Walter Wanger had worked on two earlier Technicolor films for other studios: The Trail of the Lonesome Pine at Paramount and Walter Wanger's Vogues of 1938 for United Artists.
+This is the first feature film that Universal made using the three-strip Technicolor film process, although producer Walter Wanger had worked on two earlier Technicolor films for other studios: The Trail of the Lonesome Pine (1936) at Paramount and the 1937 Walter Wanger's Vogues of 1938 for United Artists.

 Plot

-The story starts at a harem in Persia, where the elderly overseer bids his young charges to read the story of Haroun al-Rashid (Hall) and his wife Sherazade (Montez), unfolding the film's plot in the process.

-Sherazade, a dancer in a wandering circus owned by Ahmad (Billy Gilbert) – whose troupe also includes Sinbad the Sailor and Aladdin, who have seemingly fallen on hard times - had captured the attention of Kamar (Erickson), the brother of caliph Haroun al-Rashid.
-In his infatuation with her, and because of a prophecy which names her as the future queen, Kamar had attempted to seize the throne, but was captured and sentenced to slow death by exposure.
-As Haroun visits his brother, for whom he feels pity, Kamar's men storm the palace and free their leader; outnumbered, Haroun is forced to flee.
-He manages to get near the plaza where Sherazade's circus is performing and is spotted by the young acrobat Ali Ben Ali (Sabu), who finds out his identity and decides to hide him in the circus, confiding only in Sherazade (though he does not tell her about the fugitive's true identity).
-Upon awakening from the wounds he had received in his flight, Haroun beholds Sherazade and instantly falls in love with her.
+In ancient Persia, the young women of a royal harem read the story of Sherazade, unfolding the film's story.
+Sherazade, a dancer in a wandering circus, captures the attention of Kamar, the brother of the caliph, Haroun al-Rashid.
+Kamar's infatuation influences his attempts to seize the throne from Haroun and make Sherazade his queen.
+His revolt fails, and he is sentenced to slow death by exposure, but Kamar's men storm the palace and free their leader.
+Wounded and forced to flee, Haroun chances upon Sherazade's circus and is spotted by the young acrobat Ali Ben Ali.
+Aware of Haroun's identity, Ali hides him in the circus.
+Later, upon awakening from his injuries, Haroun beholds Sherazade and falls in love with her.